marcoroganovic/rooter.js/README.md

+## Rooter

-## Small client-side router backed by History API
+Rooter is a small client-side routing with small API that is backed by browsers History API.

 ### Sample usage

 Here we will create new instance of router by calling `rooter` function and as argument we will pass id of root element on which all views are going to be rendered.